The Power of One (song)

-"The Power of One" is a 2000 song composed by Mervyn Warren and Mark Chait.
-It was performed by Donna Summer and is the theme song for the movie Pokémon: The Movie 2000.
-Pokémon: The Movie 2000, subtitled The Power of One, was released in late 1999 and was the second feature-length film based on the Japanese Pokémon video game series.
+"The Power of One" is a song by American singer-songwriter Donna Summer.
+It was composed by Mervyn Warren and Mark Chait and produced by David Foster.
+It served as the theme song for the movie Pokémon: The Movie 2000.
+Pokémon: The Movie 2000, subtitled The Power of One, premiered in mid-1999 in Japan and was the second feature-length film based on the Japanese Pokémon video game series.
 It was also heard in the trailers for all three of the Kids' WB-released films.